-To help you develop your report, there will be dedicated homework assignments over various components.
-For example, the title, abstract, and outline for the formal report are due as a dedicated homework assignment.
+To help you develop your paper and presentation, there will be dedicated homework assignments over various components.
+For example, the title, abstract, and outline for the formal paper are due as a dedicated homework assignment.
 The exact deadlines can be found in ELMS Canvas.
-There are also two dedicated homework assignments associated with Lab 4 and Lab 7.
-See the assignments on the Files section of ELMS for instructions on how to complete them.